kingson87/OBS-Tally/README.md

 - **🖥️ Fullscreen Mode**: Visit `/fullscreen.html` for a clean, distraction-free view
 - **📱 Mobile Install**: Use your browser's "Add to Home Screen" option

-## macOS Standalone Applications
+## macOS Simple Launcher

-For macOS users, several standalone launch options are available:
+For macOS users, a convenient double-click launcher is available:

-### 🍎 Native App Bundle (`OBS Tally.app`)
-- Double-click to launch like any macOS application
-- Drag to Applications folder for easy access
-- Includes proper app icon and system integration
-- Automatically opens web interface in your default browser

-### 🖱️ Simple Command Launcher (`Start OBS Tally.command`)
+### 🖱️ Command Launcher (`Start OBS Tally.command`)
-- Double-click to start in Terminal
+- **Usage**: Double-click to start in Terminal
+- **Features**:
   - Shows server status and logs
+  - Automatically opens web browser
   - Easy to stop with Ctrl+C
   - Great for debugging and development

-### 🚀 Auto-Start Service (LaunchAgent)
-- Run `./create-launch-agent.sh` to set up
-- Automatically starts OBS Tally when you log in
-- Runs in background without Terminal window
-- Perfect for dedicated studio computers
+- **Best for**: All macOS users who want a simple, reliable launcher

-### 📂 Installation Helper
+### 📂 Installation
 The `install-macos.sh` script:
 - Verifies Node.js installation
 - Installs dependencies automatically
 - Tests server functionality
-- Creates all standalone launchers
+- Creates the simple launcher
-- Optionally adds shortcut to Applications folder

 ## Configuration